drnjbishop/home/CV-public.knit.md

 **Posters Presented at Professional Meetings**

+1.  **Bishop, N. J.**, Nagel, C., & Quiñones, A. R. (2024, April) *Exploring Perceived Limitations to Normal Daily Activities Due to Chronic Conditions: A Person-Centered Approach to Measuring Severity of Multimorbidity*.
+Poster presented at the Population Association of America's annual meeting, Columbus, OH.

-1. Bishop, N. J., Botoseneanu, A., Markwardt, S., Zambrano, P. L.\*, Walker, K.\*, & Quiñones, A. (2023, November). *Multimorbidity Patterns and Cognitive Change among Mexican Older Adults in the Mexican Health and Aging Study.* Poster presented at the Gerontological Society of America's annual meeting, Tampa, FL.
+2. Bishop, N. J., Botoseneanu, A., Markwardt, S., Zambrano, P. L.\*, Walker, K.\*, & Quiñones, A. (2023, November). *Multimorbidity Patterns and Cognitive Change among Mexican Older Adults in the Mexican Health and Aging Study.* Poster presented at the Gerontological Society of America's annual meeting, Tampa, FL.

-2. Tucker, J.\*, **Bishop, N. J.**, Wang, K. & Phillips, F. (2021, November). *Quality of Social Relationships Moderates the Impact of Marital Transitions on Depression for Older Adult Women.* Poster presented at the Gerontological Society of America's annual meeting, virtual*.*
+3. Tucker, J.\*, **Bishop, N. J.**, Wang, K. & Phillips, F. (2021, November). *Quality of Social Relationships Moderates the Impact of Marital Transitions on Depression for Older Adult Women.* Poster presented at the Gerontological Society of America's annual meeting, virtual*.*

-3.  **Bishop, N. J.**, Ullevig, S., Wang, K., Zuniga, K., & Tucker, J.\* (2020, November). *Dietary Quality Predicts Short Term Change in Mobility Limitations in Older US Adults.* Poster presented at the Gerontological Society of America's annual meeting, virtual.
+4.  **Bishop, N. J.**, Ullevig, S., Wang, K., Zuniga, K., & Tucker, J.\* (2020, November). *Dietary Quality Predicts Short Term Change in Mobility Limitations in Older US Adults.* Poster presented at the Gerontological Society of America's annual meeting, virtual.

-4. Tucker, J.\*, & **Bishop, N. J.** (2020, November). *Social Support and Depressive Outcomes in Bereaved Older Adults: An Analysis of the Health and Retirement Study.* Poster presented at the Gerontological Society of America's annual meeting, virtual.
+5. Tucker, J.\*, & **Bishop, N. J.** (2020, November). *Social Support and Depressive Outcomes in Bereaved Older Adults: An Analysis of the Health and Retirement Study.* Poster presented at the Gerontological Society of America's annual meeting, virtual.

-5.  **Bishop, N. J.** (2020, June). *Estimating Sample Size Required to Establish an Association between Walnut Intake and Cognitive Change in Older Adults: An Application of Monte Carlo Power Analysis*.
+6.  **Bishop, N. J.** (2020, June). *Estimating Sample Size Required to Establish an Association between Walnut Intake and Cognitive Change in Older Adults: An Application of Monte Carlo Power Analysis*.
 Poster presented at the American Society of Nutrition virtual meeting, United States.

-6.  **Bishop, N. J.**, & Zuniga, K. E. (2019, November). *Investigating Walnut Consumption and Cognitive Health in a Representative Sample of Older US Adults*.
-Poster presented at the Gerontological Society of America's annual meeting, Austin, TX, United States.
+7.  **Bishop, N. J.**, & Zuniga, K. E. (2019, November). *Investigating Walnut Consumption and Cognitive Health in a Representative Sample of Older US Adults*.
+Poster presented at the Gerontological Society of America's annual meeting, Austin, TX.

-7.  **Bishop, N. J.**, & Wang, K. (2019, November). *Parallel Development of Memory, Disability, and Comorbidity in US Adults Age 65 and Older.* Poster presented at the Gerontological Society of America's annual meeting, Austin, TX, United States.
+8.  **Bishop, N. J.**, & Wang, K. (2019, November). *Parallel Development of Memory, Disability, and Comorbidity in US Adults Age 65 and Older.* Poster presented at the Gerontological Society of America's annual meeting, Austin, TX.

-8.  **Bishop, N. J.**, Zuniga, K. E., & Noon, B.\* (2019, June). *Egg Consumption, Multi-Domain Cognitive Performance, and Short-Term Cognitive Change in a Representative Sample of Older U.S. Adults*.
-Poster presented at the American Society of Nutrition, Baltimore, MD, United States.
+9.  **Bishop, N. J.**, Zuniga, K. E., & Noon, B.\* (2019, June). *Egg Consumption, Multi-Domain Cognitive Performance, and Short-Term Cognitive Change in a Representative Sample of Older U.S. Adults*.
+Poster presented at the American Society of Nutrition, Baltimore, MD.

-9. Turner, A.\*, Zuniga, K., & **Bishop, N. J.** (2019, June). *Relationship between Dietary Lutein and Cognition in an Older Adult Population*.
-Poster presented at the American Society of Nutrition, Baltimore, MD, United States.
+10. Turner, A.\*, Zuniga, K., & **Bishop, N. J.** (2019, June). *Relationship between Dietary Lutein and Cognition in an Older Adult Population*.
+Poster presented at the American Society of Nutrition, Baltimore, MD.

-10. **Bishop, N. J.**, Zuniga, K. E., & Noon, B.\* (2019, April). *Caloric Intake and Dietary Factors are Associated with Onset of Physical Disability and Mortality in a Representative Sample of Older Adults*.
-Poster presented at the Population Association of America's annual meeting, Austin, TX, United States.
+11. **Bishop, N. J.**, Zuniga, K. E., & Noon, B.\* (2019, April). *Caloric Intake and Dietary Factors are Associated with Onset of Physical Disability and Mortality in a Representative Sample of Older Adults*.
+Poster presented at the Population Association of America's annual meeting, Austin, TX.

-11. **Bishop, N. J.**, & Wang, K. (2018, April). *Food Insecurity, Chronic Disease Burden, and Mobility Limitations among Older U.S. Adults: Findings from the Health and Retirement Study and Health Care and Nutrition Study" Population Association of America*.
-Poster presented at the Population Association of America's annual meeting.

 12. **Bishop, N. J.**, & Wang, K. (2018, April). *Food Insecurity, Chronic Disease Burden, and Mobility Limitations among Older U.S. Adults: Findings from the Health and Retirement Study and Health Care and Nutrition Study" Population Association of America*.
 Poster presented at the Population Association of America's annual meeting.

+13. **Bishop, N. J.**, & Wang, K. (2018, April). *Food Insecurity, Chronic Disease Burden, and Mobility Limitations among Older U.S. Adults: Findings from the Health and Retirement Study and Health Care and Nutrition Study" Population Association of America*.
+Poster presented at the Population Association of America's annual meeting.

-13. **Bishop, N. J.**, & Zuniga, K. E. (2017, November). *Empirically Derived Dietary Patterns and Cognitive Decline in Older Adults: An Application of Exploratory Factor Mixture Models*.
+14. **Bishop, N. J.**, & Zuniga, K. E. (2017, November). *Empirically Derived Dietary Patterns and Cognitive Decline in Older Adults: An Application of Exploratory Factor Mixture Models*.
 Poster presented at the American Public Health Association's annual meeting, Atlanta, GA

-14. Thornton, H., Biediger-Friedman, L. M., **Bishop, N. J.**, Abohosh, A.\*, Alhado, M.\*, Moyer, T.\*, Powers, R.\*, Royer, H.\*, & Silva, M.\* (2017, March). *Pilot Study to Assess Food Security at a Large University in Central Texas*.
+15. Thornton, H., Biediger-Friedman, L. M., **Bishop, N. J.**, Abohosh, A.\*, Alhado, M.\*, Moyer, T.\*, Powers, R.\*, Royer, H.\*, & Silva, M.\* (2017, March). *Pilot Study to Assess Food Security at a Large University in Central Texas*.
 Poster presented at the Texas Association of Nutrition and Dietetics' annual meeting.

-15. **Bishop, N. J.**, & Zuniga, K. E. (2016, November). *Identifying Diet Typologies and Predictors of Macronutrient Consumption among Aging Americans*.
+16. **Bishop, N. J.**, & Zuniga, K. E. (2016, November). *Identifying Diet Typologies and Predictors of Macronutrient Consumption among Aging Americans*.
 Poster presented at the Gerontological Society of America's annual meeting, New Orleans, LA.

-16. Zuniga, K. E., & **Bishop, N. J.** (2016, March). *Cancer Treatment and Cognitive Decline in the Health and Retirement Study*.
+17. Zuniga, K. E., & **Bishop, N. J.** (2016, March). *Cancer Treatment and Cognitive Decline in the Health and Retirement Study*.
 Poster presented at the International Cancer and Cognition Task Force Conference, Netherlands.

 **Posters Presented at University Symposium**